gasduster99/sppComp/try1/try1_2.md

 -->

 <!--
-In marketexcept where in market categories where the number of species the number of species both track
+In market except where in market categories where the number of species the number of species both track
-Thinking of the proportion labnded weight as a proxy for commer within a modeled period is tghe number of observed species -->
+Thinking of the proportion landed weight as a proxy for commer within a modeled period is the number of observed species -->
 <!--
 ###(M2)